BoweryJG/crm/DELETE_TEST_RECORDS.md

 The script uses the Supabase REST API to:

-1. Fetch the 20 most recent call_analysis records
+1. Fetch the 20 most recent linguistics_analysis records
-2. Delete these call_analysis records
+2. Delete these linguistics_analysis records
-3. Delete any associated linguistics_analysis records
+3. Preserve the related call_analysis records

-This approach ensures that both the call_analysis records and their related linguistics_analysis records are properly cleaned up, maintaining database integrity.
+This approach ensures that problematic linguistics data is cleaned up while preserving the call analysis records, maintaining the overall integrity of your analytics data.

 ## Prerequisites